Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around domestic growth expectations improve, it can genuinely reprice Russell 2000 ETF.
+If a headline materially changes expectations around strong domestic growth data, it can genuinely reprice Russell 2000 ETF.

 Risk appetite increases